Skip to content

 Overview

 BPC-157 (Body Protection Compound-157) is a 15-amino acid peptide sequence (Gly-Glu-Pro-Pro-Pro-Gly-Lys-Pro-Ala-Asp-Asp-Ala-Gly-Leu-Val) derived from a naturally occurring protein found in human gastric juice.
-First identified and isolated by researchers at the University of Zagreb in the 1990s, it has since become one of the most researched peptides in the healing and recovery space.
+First identified and isolated by researchers at the University of Zagreb in the 1990s, it has since become one of the most researched peptides in the healing and recovery space, often discussed alongside TB-500 — see our BPC-157 vs TB-500 comparison for the side-by-side mechanism breakdown.

 Unlike many synthetic peptides, BPC-157 appears to be stable in human gastric juice, which has made it a subject of interest for both oral and injectable administration routes.
 The majority of research has been conducted in rodent models, where BPC-157 has demonstrated consistent healing effects across diverse tissues including muscle, tendon, ligament, bone, nerve, and gastrointestinal tissue.